comet-dot-photos/comet-dot-photos/README.md

 ### Starting Comet.Photos

-As mentioned before, you can always start a web-based session with Comet.Photos by simply navigating to https://comet.photos.
-However, if you have installed Comet.Photos locally, simply run one of these scripts from the Comet.Photos directory:
+After you have installed Comet.Photos locally, simply run one of these scripts from the Comet.Photos directory:

  * On Windows: **RUN_ME_ON_WINDOWS.cmd**
  * On macOS: **RUN_ME_ON_MAC.command**